TrueSparrowSystems/slackmin/README.md

 ## Interactive Components

-Slack provides a range of visual components, called Block Kit, that can be used in messages.
-These blocks can be used to layout complex information in a way that's easy to digest.
+Slack provides a range of visual components, called Block Kit, used to layout complex information.
 Each block is represented in slack APIs as a JSON object.
 You can include up to 50 blocks in a message and 100 blocks in modals.
 You can find the Block Kit reference [here](https://api.slack.com/reference/block-kit/blocks) .

 ### Message Wrapper